Nominative case: Characteristics

 The reference form (more technically, the least marked) of certain parts of speech is normally in the nominative case, but that is often not a complete specification of the reference form, as the number and the gender may need to be specified.
 Thus, the reference or least marked form of an adjective might be the nominative masculine singular.

 The parts of speech that are often declined and therefore may have a nominative case are nouns, adjectives, pronouns and (less frequently) numerals and participles.
 The nominative case often indicates the subject of a verb but sometimes does not indicate any particular relationship with the other parts of a sentence.
 In some languages, the nominative case is unmarked, and it may then be said to be marked by a null morpheme.
 Moreover, in most languages with a nominative case, the nominative form is the lemma; that is, it is the reference form used to cite a word, to list it as a dictionary entry etc.

 Nominative cases are found in Albanian, Arabic, Estonian, Sanskrit, Slovak, Ukrainian, Hungarian, Lithuanian, Georgian, German, Latin, Greek, Icelandic, Old English, Old French, Polish, Serbian, Czech, Romanian, Russian and Pashto, among other languages.
-English still retains some nominative pronouns, which are contrasted with the accusative (comparable to the oblique or disjunctive in some other languages): I (accusative me), we (accusative us), he (accusative him), she (accusative her), they (accusative them) and who (accusative whom).
+English still retains some nominative pronouns, which are contrasted with the accusative (comparable to the oblique or disjunctive in some other languages): I (having the accusative me), we (having the accusative us), he (having the accusative him), she (having the accusative her), they (having the accusative them) and who (having the accusative whom).
 A usage that is archaic in most current English dialects is the singular second-person pronoun thou (accusative thee).
 A special case is the word you: originally, ye was its nominative form and you the accusative, but over time, you has come to be used for the nominative as well.

 The term "nominative case" is most properly used in the discussion of nominative–accusative languages, such as Latin, Greek and most modern Western European languages.

 In active–stative languages, there is a case, sometimes called nominative, that is the most marked case and is used for the subject of a transitive verb or a voluntary subject of an intransitive verb but not for an involuntary subject of an intransitive verb.
 Since such languages are a relatively new field of study, there is no standard name for this case.